-Members Attending

-James Barton

-Reeve Bull

-Daniel Cohen

-Peter Constantine

-Kelly P. Dunbar

-Andrew Emery

-Noelle Green

-Lane Nemirow

-Connor Raso

-Melissa Rifkin

-Peter Robbins

-Adina Rosenbaum

-Matthew L. Wiener

-ACUS Staff Attending

-Jeremy Graboyes (Staff Counsel)

-Todd Rubin
+(Amended March 11, 2020)

+Members Attending James Barton Reeve Bull Daniel Cohen Peter Constantine Kelly Dunbar Andrew Emery Noelle Green Lane Nemirow Connor Raso Melissa Rifkin Peter Robbins Adina Rosenbaum Matthew Wiener ACUS Staff Attending Jeremy Graboyes (Staff Counsel) Todd Rubin

 This Report documents the Staff Counsel's notes of the discussion of the Working Group at its first meeting on October 29, 2019.
-In its current form, the Report does not represent the work product of the Working Group or any of its members.
-The Working Group will discuss the Report at its second meeting.
-A subsequent draft will reflect any comments by the Working Group or its members.
+It does not represent the work product of the Working Group or any of its members.
+The Working Group discussed the Report at its second meeting.
+One member asked that this Report reflect that the Working Group, at its first meeting, also discussed the application of the deliberative process privilege to the compilation of administrative records for judicial review.
+The Working Group will discuss this subject further at a subsequent meeting.

-Following introductions and an overview of its purpose, scope, and objectives, the Working Group on Compiling Administrative Records discussed issues related to the time period (or "course") of an informal rulemaking proceeding and the timing of record preservation,
+Following introductions and an overview of its purpose, scope, and objectives, the Working Group on Compiling Administrative Records discussed issues related to the time period